-6. Indication of support to small-scale projects, including small projects within small project funds 125 7.1.
+6. Indication of support to small-scale projects, including small projects within small project funds 7.
+Implementing provisions 7.1.
 Programme authorities Table 9 7.2.
-Procedure for setting up the joint secretriat.
-7.3.
-Apportionment of liabilities among participating Member States and where applicable, the third partner countries and OCTs, in the event of financial corrections imposed by the managing authority the Commission 8.
-Use of unit costs, lump sums, flat rates and financing not linked to costs Table 10: Use of unit costs, lump sums, flat rates and financing not linked to costs Appendix 1 A. Summary of the main elements B. Details by type of operation C. Calculation of the standard scale of unit costs, lump sums or flat rates 133 1.
-Source of data used to calculate the standard scale of unit costs, lump sums or flat rates (who 122 produced, collected and recorded the data, where the data is stored, cut-off dates, validation, etc): 133 2.
-Please specify why the proposed method and calculation based on Article 94(2) is relevant to the 124 Jr · · · r 134 3.
+Procedure for setting up the joint secretariat 7.3.
+Apportionment of liabilities among participating Member States and where applicable, the third partner countries and OCTs, in the event of financial corrections imposed by the managing authority or the Commission 132 8.
+Use of unit costs, lump sums, flat rates and financing not linked to costs 134 Table 10: Use of unit costs, lump sums, flat rates and financing not linked to costs 134 Appendix 1 A. Summary of the main elements 135 B. Details by type of operation C. Calculation of the standard scale of unit costs, lump sums or flat rates 137 1.
+Source of data used to calculate the standard scale of unit costs, lump sums or flat rates (who produced, collected and recorded the data, where the data is stored, cut-off dates, validation, etc): 137 2.
+Please specify why the proposed method and calculation based on Article 94(2) is relevant to the type of operation: 138 3.
 Please specify how the calculations were made, in particular including any assumptions made in terms of quality or quantities.
-Where relevant, statistical evidence and benchmarks should be used an nd if requested, provided in a format that is usable by the Commission: 4.
+Where relevant, statistical evidence and benchmarks should be used ar nd. if requested, provided in a format that is usable by the Commission: · · 4.
 Please explain how you have ensured that only eligible expenditure was included in the calculation the standard scale of unit cost, lump sum or flat rate: 5.
-Assessment of the audit authority or authorities of the calculation methodology and amounts and the arrangements to ensure the verification, quality, collection and storage of data: Appendix 2 A. Summary of the main elements 139 Appendix 3: List of planned operations of strategic importance with a timetable - Article 22(3) CPR 141
+Assessment of the audit authority or authorities of the calculation methodology and amounts and t arrangements to ensure the verification, quality, collection and storage of data: Appendix 2 A. Summary of the main elements B. Details by type of operation Appendix 3: List of planned operations of strategic importance with a timetable - Article 22(3) CPR 144 140